COViD and The Lifestyle

 The hand sanitising and hand washing regimes that we've all become accustomed to will continue, but that's not a bad thing!
 The club has new lower capacity levels and will measure attendance levels, so it's vital that you tell us when you're coming by registering for opening hours as we'd hate to turn you away if we're full!
 We support the NHS Track and Trace system to keep our members safe.

-The members bar downstairs (and outside!) will continue to be the centre of socialising, and members are reminded that they must remain within their own bubble of two households.
+The members bar downstairs (and outside!) will continue to be the centre of socialising, and members are reminded that they must remain within their group of no more than 6 people.
 If members wish to use the private rooms upstairs, they can book them at the bar to ensure everything is kept clean, safe and socially distanced, like hotel rooms, but with added kink!
 We've changed some aspects upstairs to make this possible for you, we hope you enjoy the new facilities.

 It may sound like a like of things to take in, but we aim to operate in a way where you can have a relaxed drink, chat and possibly play without worry.
 Our recent trips to supermarkets have been too stressful, we want to provide a safe haven away from the rest of the world.